By-Laws of New Leaf Market Cooperative

 Section 2.
 Classes

 a.
-Class A stock shall be the membership stock of the cooperative.
-Each member shall hold only one share of Class A stock and eligible voters shall be entitled to one vote.
-No dividends shall be paid on Class A stock.
-Class A stock is not transferable and shall only be traded on the books of the cooperative.
-Class A stockholders may request the cooperative’s Board of Directors to redeem their stock at anytime.
+Each member shall hold only one membership and eligible voters shall be entitled to one vote.
+No dividends shall be paid on memberships.
+Membership is not transferable and shall only be traded on the books of the cooperative.
+Members may request the cooperative’s Board of Directors to redeem their membership at anytime.
 Such request shall be in writing to the Board of Directors.
 Any redemption requires approval of the cooperative’s Board of Directors.
 Redemption proceeds shall be limited to the par value or book value, whichever is less, minus a processing fee, if any, as determined by the board.
 No redemption shall be made when, in the opinion of the Board, such payments would impair the solvency of the cooperative.

 b.
 Class B preferred stock is without voting rights, except as provided in Wisconsin Statutes sections 185.52, 185.61, and 185.63.
 Class B stock maybe issued for cash or in payment of patronage refunds to any member.
 No dividends shall be paid on Class B stock.
 Class B stock is not transferable and shall only be traded on the books of the cooperative.
 Class B stockholders may request the cooperative’s Board of Directors to redeem their stock at anytime.
 Such request shall be made in writing to the Board of Directors.
 Any redemption request requires approval of the cooperative’s Board of Directors.
 Redemption proceeds shall be limited to the par value or book value, whichever is less, minus reasonable processing fee, if any, as determined by the board.
 No redemption shall be made when, in the opinion of the Board, such payments would impair the solvency of the cooperative.